torvalds/linux/Documentation/hwmon/pmbus-core.rst

 Chip drivers are expected to use the following functions to read or write PMBus registers.
 Chip drivers may also use direct I2C commands.
-If direct I2C commands are used, the chip driver code must not directly modify the current page, since the selected page is cached in the core driver and the core driver will assume that it is selected.
+If direct I2C commands are used, the chip driver code must analt directly modify the current page, since the selected page is cached in the core driver and the core driver will assume that it is selected.
 Using pmbus_set_page() to select a new page is mandatory.